Tapestry (NYSE:TPR) Releases FY 2022 Earnings Guidance

 Tapestry (NYSE:TPR) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $3.300-$3.350 for the period, compared to the Thomson Reuters consensus estimate of $3.180.
 The company issued revenue guidance of $6.40 billion-$6.40 billion, compared to the consensus revenue estimate of $6.08 billion.

-Tapestry (NYSE:TPR) last issued its earnings results on Wednesday, August 18th.
-The luxury accessories retailer reported $0.74 earnings per share for the quarter, topping the consensus estimate of $0.69 by $0.05.
+Tapestry (NYSE:TPR) last announced its earnings results on Wednesday, August 18th.
+The luxury accessories retailer reported $0.74 EPS for the quarter, beating analysts’ consensus estimates of $0.69 by $0.05.
 The company had revenue of $1.62 billion during the quarter, compared to the consensus estimate of $1.56 billion.
-Tapestry had a net margin of 14.52% and a return on equity of 28.77%.
-Tapestry’s quarterly revenue was up 126.0% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted ($0.25) EPS.
-As a group, equities research analysts forecast that Tapestry will post 3.34 earnings per share for the current year.
+Tapestry had a return on equity of 28.77% and a net margin of 14.52%.
+The firm’s revenue for the quarter was up 126.0% on a year-over-year basis.
+During the same quarter in the prior year, the company earned ($0.25) earnings per share.
+Sell-side analysts predict that Tapestry will post 3.34 earnings per share for the current year.

-TPR has been the subject of several recent analyst reports.
-BTIG Research raised shares of Tapestry from a neutral rating to a buy rating and set a $65.00 target price for the company in a report on Friday, May 7th.
-Citigroup dropped their price objective on shares of Tapestry from $49.00 to $45.00 and set a neutral rating for the company in a report on Monday, August 23rd.
-Morgan Stanley increased their price objective on shares of Tapestry from $37.00 to $40.00 and gave the company an equal weight rating in a report on Tuesday, May 11th.
-UBS Group dropped their price objective on shares of Tapestry from $53.00 to $47.00 and set a neutral rating for the company in a report on Friday, August 20th.
-Finally, The Goldman Sachs Group assumed coverage on shares of Tapestry in a report on Wednesday, July 14th.
-They set a neutral rating and a $42.00 price objective for the company.
-Eight equities research analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company.
-Based on data from MarketBeat, the stock presently has a consensus rating of Buy and an average target price of $43.74.
+A number of equities analysts recently issued reports on TPR shares.
+MKM Partners increased their price target on shares of Tapestry from $38.00 to $47.00 and gave the stock a neutral rating in a research note on Monday, May 17th.
+The Goldman Sachs Group began coverage on Tapestry in a research note on Wednesday, July 14th.
+They issued a neutral rating and a $42.00 target price for the company.
+Robert W. Baird upped their price target on Tapestry from $58.00 to $60.00 and gave the stock an outperform rating in a research note on Friday, August 20th.
+UBS Group lowered their price objective on Tapestry from $53.00 to $47.00 and set a neutral rating for the company in a research report on Friday, August 20th.
+Finally, Citigroup reduced their target price on shares of Tapestry from $49.00 to $45.00 and set a neutral rating on the stock in a research report on Monday, August 23rd.
+Eight research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the stock.
+Based on data from MarketBeat, Tapestry has a consensus rating of Buy and an average target price of $43.74.

-In related news, VP Manesh Dadlani sold 1,211 shares of the stock in a transaction dated Monday, August 23rd.
-The shares were sold at an average price of $42.36, for a total value of $51,297.96.
-Following the sale, the vice president now directly owns 21,486 shares of the company’s stock, valued at approximately $910,146.96.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, General Counsel David E. Howard sold 17,061 shares of the stock in a transaction dated Thursday, August 26th.
-The stock was sold at an average price of $42.27, for a total transaction of $721,168.47.
+In related news, VP Manesh Dadlani sold 1,211 shares of the company’s stock in a transaction on Monday, August 23rd.
+The stock was sold at an average price of $42.36, for a total transaction of $51,297.96.
+Following the completion of the sale, the vice president now owns 21,486 shares in the company, valued at $910,146.96.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, General Counsel David E. Howard sold 17,061 shares of the firm’s stock in a transaction dated Thursday, August 26th.
+The stock was sold at an average price of $42.27, for a total value of $721,168.47.
+Following the completion of the transaction, the general counsel now directly owns 53,741 shares in the company, valued at $2,271,632.07.
 The disclosure for this sale can be found here.
-1.40% of the stock is currently owned by corporate insiders.
+1.40% of the stock is owned by insiders.

-A hedge fund recently raised its stake in Tapestry stock.
-Morgan Stanley lifted its stake in shares of Tapestry, Inc. (NYSE:TPR) by 18.0% during the second quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm owned 1,139,695 shares of the luxury accessories retailer’s stock after acquiring an additional 173,870 shares during the quarter.
-Morgan Stanley owned approximately 0.41% of Tapestry worth $49,554,000 at the end of the most recent reporting period.
-Institutional investors own 81.92% of the company’s stock.
+An institutional investor recently raised its position in Tapestry stock.
+Morgan Stanley grew its holdings in Tapestry, Inc. (NYSE:TPR) by 18.0% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 1,139,695 shares of the luxury accessories retailer’s stock after acquiring an additional 173,870 shares during the period.
+Morgan Stanley owned 0.41% of Tapestry worth $49,554,000 as of its most recent SEC filing.
+Institutional investors and hedge funds own 81.92% of the company’s stock.

 About Tapestry